saffre-rumma/www/stories/jobs/ma.rst

 **Requirements**

-- You have experience with managing information systems  and database applications.
+- You have experience with information systems and database applications.
+- You understand how free software differs from proprietary software.
-- You love explaining to others why they should choose your product.
+- You love sharing your knowledge with others.
-- You live in Belgium
+- You live in Belgium.
 - You speak and write (besides English) either German or French.
 Both together are a bonus.

-**Your duties**
+**Your job**

-- You know what's so cool about Lino, you know its features and limits.
-You understand why software must be free.
+- You understand why Lino is so cool, you know its features and limits.

-- You know our customers and partners in order to become their first and preferred contact for everything that doesn't need direct communication with a developer.
+- You talk about Lino with our customers and partners in order to become their first and preferred contact for everything that doesn't need direct communication with a developer.

-- You help with writing and maintaining our sales offers, partner agreements, privacy statements, our website and other public texts.
+- You help us writing and maintaining our sales offers, partner agreements, privacy statements, our website and other documents.

+- You help us managing a growing community of volunteer contributors.

+- You write projects and and collaborate with public instanceas in Belgium.

 ..
     - help us with deciding what's important